codenewhaven/mba-website/README.md

 How to build a website
 ---
+This is a basic exercise that you will enjoy.
+We can do more advanced stuff later, but we need to start somewhere.

 ## In Three Easy Steps

 Our goal today is to build a website.
 First, let's prove